iTwin/itwinjs-core/docs/bis/fundamentals/foundation/relationship-fundamentals.md

 ### Navigation Properties

-Navigation Properties are analogous to foreign keys but exposed as EC properties and  EC relationships.
+Navigation Properties are analogous to foreign keys in a database but exposed as EC properties and EC relationships.
 As an implementation detail for iModels, their relationship storage (and presentation) strategy enables access via a foreign key of the object being pointed to in the object pointing to it.
 The side of the relationship stored in the foreign key must have a multiplicity of `(0..1)` or `(1..1)`.
 The Navigation property is always defined in the base relationship and never via subclassing.

 For sealed Navigation Properties, a single foreign key database column is used to store the relationship.
-An example of the use of a navigation property for a sealed relationship is the ModelContainsElements relationship.
+An example of the use of a navigation property for a sealed relationship is the `ModelContainsElements` relationship.
 The relationship has a multiplicity of `(1..1)` on the source side (every Element must be in a Model), so the relationship is stored in the Model navigation property of the target Element.

-Regarding subclassable Navigation Property relationships, ElementOwnsChildElements relationship can be reviewed as an example.
+Regarding subclassable Navigation Property relationships, `ElementOwnsChildElements` relationship can be reviewed as an example.
 This relationship is not sealed (it can be, and often is, subclassed) so two database columns are used to store it.
 The relationship has a multiplicity of `(0..1)` on the source side (every Element has 0 or 1 parent), so the relationship is stored in the Parent navigation property of the target.

 Lastly, Navigation Properties can also be defined for Link table relationships.
 In this case, the link table relationship is specified as an end point of the Navigation Property relationship.